kt3k/now-deno-example/README.md

 # Architecture

-- Runs in Zeit [Now][], which means each endpoints run as AWS Lambda.
+- Runs on Zeit [Now][], which means each endpoints run as AWS Lambda.
 - Written in [Deno][].
 - Stores the data in Postgres DB.
 - Single Page App, written in vanilla JS.